Electrical Nerve and Muscle Stimulation for Herniated Disc

 Most herniated discs occur between the ages of 30 and 50 and are due to the effects of aging.
 After the age of 50, however, there is less fluid in the discs, so herniated discs are less common.

 In most cases, herniated discs will heal on their own, given enough time.
 Unfortunately, the extreme pain that is experienced during that period of time can be debilitating.
 Electrical Nerve Stimulation is a non-invasive treatment option that avoids the risks of surgery and the side effects of medication.

 Transcutaneous electrical nerve stimulation administers low-level electrical currents to the herniated disc area.
 This is accomplished by placing the electrodes that carry the current directly on the skin, or just under the skin via a small incision.
 The patient usually experiences little or no pain but may experience a tingling sensation.
 Typically, this treatment is administered by a machine called a TENS device.
 The scientific principle that enables this treatment to work has yet to be fully defined, and it doesn’t produce pain relief in all clients.

 TrueTESLA Electrical Nerve and Muscle Stimulation

 Because of the limitations of a typical TENS device, the Back Pain and Herniated Disc Treatment Centers offer a unique treatment called TrueTESLA Electric Nerve and Muscle Stimulation.
-This procedure surpases the results of a TENS device by increasing the voltage, while maintaining low amperage of the electrical current.
+This procedure surpasses the results of a TENS device by increasing the voltage while maintaining low amperage of the electrical current.
 Consequently, not only is back pain blocked, but it stimulates muscle fibers as well.